KritiAI/docs_pvt/chapter1.md

    1. The custom code is modular MVC format, with each function now corresponding 1:1 with a specific step of the flow
    2. The user input is available via the passed object to the function
    3. The function responds back a simple json object to affect the flow of the conversation, via abstracted verbs

+---

+## For existing creators:

+You can use the same app for multiple use cases.
+Each app that you create is a bot making platform in itself.
+Just create a new UX model and start creating.
+Different pages can be connected to different UX models under the same app.

+_Tip: you can directly start with Step 3,  as shown above.
+In step 4 click on "Clone from existing" if you want to initiate work with a cloned copy of an existing chatbot UX model._